Suomi.fi

 If you are going to stay in Finland for at most three months, you do not have to register your stay in Finland.

 If you are going to live in Finland for more than three months, apply for an EU registration from the Finnish Immigration Service.
-When you have submitted your registration, you will receive a personal identity code.
+When you have submitted your registration, you will usually receive a personal identity code.

 3. Visit the Finnish Immigration Service in person to identify yourself within three months of your arrival in Finland.
 If you have not booked an appointment in advance, book the appointment in the appointment booking service of the Finnish Immigration ServiceOpens in a new window..